On the Folklore set and Dirichlet spectrum for matrices: Proof of Theorem

 \subsection{Proof of linear independence claims}

 The first claim (i) on linear independence of rows follows from Step II.
-It suffices to prove linearly independent rows can be arranged for the submatrix $B$ of $\Omega=(V,B)$.
-Now since $n-2\ge m$ by \eqref{matrix dimension condition}, the matrix $B$ has not less columns than rows, so if $B$ does not have the property it is rank deficient.
-However, the set of rank deficient matrices has zero Lebesgue measure as all $m\times m$ minors have determinant $0$, so essentially at least one coordinate is a function of the others, leading to positive codimension.
-On the other hand, we showed that a positive Lebesgue measure set of matrices $B$ give rise to $\Omega$ as in the theorem.
-Hence removing such rank deficient matrices still leaves us with a set of positive $(m\times m)$-Lebesgue measure from which we can choose suitable $B$.
+Aside from the metrical claim, note that it suffices to prove linearly independent rows can be arranged for the submatrix $B\in \R^{m\times (n-2)}$ of $\Omega=(V,B)$.
+Now since $n-2\ge m$ by \eqref{matrix dimension condition}, the matrix $B$ does not have fewer columns than rows, so if $B$ does not have the property it is rank deficient.
+However, as indicated in Section~\ref{Sek3.1}, looking at minors yields that the set of rank-deficient matrices has positive codimension and thus zero Lebesgue measure.
+On the other hand, we showed that a positive Lebesgue measure set of matrices $B$ gives rise to $\Omega$ as in the theorem.
+Hence removing such rank-deficient matrices still leaves us with a set of positive $m\times (n-2)$-dimensional Lebesgue measure from which we can choose arbitrary $B$.

 For the latter claim (ii) on $\Q$ linearly independent entries, note that in the construction of Section~\ref{sec61} certain entries of $V$ (thus $\Omega$) are identical, so the condition does not hold.